-The ISU performs log file scans for agencies upon request.
-The log scans can be used in criminal investigations and are also performed to monitor misuse of CJIS systems.
+Finally, ISU performs log scan investigations for agencies upon request.
+The MULES system maintains a detailed log of all transactions and responses performed and provided through the MULES system.
+These logs can be used in support of criminal investigations and are also performed to monitor misuse of CJIS systems.
+This investigative service is provided to criminal justice agencies in Missouri at no charge.